-Raw egg whites have been an essential cocktail ingredient for many, many years.
-You can find the first written record of a cocktail recipe with egg white in Jerry Thomas's Bartender Guide from 1862.
-It is commonly used in sour cocktails like Gin Sour, Pisco Sour, or Whiskey Sour.
+It is often used in Sour cocktails like Gin Sour, Pisco Sour, or Whiskey Sour.
 And now, with an increasing demand for vegan options, there's a new product to substitute egg white in cocktails - Aquafaba.

 Why use egg whites in Cocktails

-And in times when we are becoming more and more conscious of what we consume, an alternative for raw egg white had to be found.
+And in times when we are becoming more conscious of what we consume, an alternative for raw egg white had to be found.

-What aquafaba does not do is smoothing the alcohol taste.
+What aquafaba does not do is smoothen the alcohol taste.
 But for the majority of cocktails, this isn't a deal-breaker.
-It's still a genial alternative, and you definitely give it a try.
+It's still a brilliant alternative, and you definitely give it a try.

 What is Aquafaba used for?